The Smart Way to Retire: 13 Habits to Steal From the Wealthy

 Use passive income, such as dividends, rentals, or automated investments to grow wealth without constant effort.
 Passive income ensures financial freedom.

-According to IRS data reported by Yahoo Finance, the average millionaire has seven income streams, including dividend income from stocks, rental income from real estate, capital gains from selling assets that have appreciated, and interest from savings, bonds or lending activities.
+According to 2024 IRS data reported by Yahoo Finance (which remains applicable in 2026), the average millionaire has seven income streams, including dividend income from stocks, rental income from real estate, capital gains from selling assets that have appreciated and interest from savings, bonds, or lending activities.

 11. They have financial knowledge

 Financial knowledge reduces the chance of making costly mistakes.
-Learn about investments, taxes and retirement accounts to make informed decisions.
+Learning about investments, taxes and retirement accounts help you make informed decisions that are vital to a strong financial tomorrow.

-Yet, according to the Schroders 2025 U.S. Retirement Survey, nearly one-third of investors (31%) don't know how their retirement money is invested.
+Yet, according to the Schroders 2025 U.S. Retirement Survey, (still the most recent data in 2026), nearly one-third of investors (31%) don't know how their retirement money is invested.
 This unfamiliarity highlights ongoing gaps in awareness about 401(k)s and similar accounts.

 12. They often review and adjust

-Reassess your financial plan at least yearly to adapt to market changes, expenses or changes in your long-term goals.
+Reassess your financial plan at least yearly to adapt to market changes, expenses or recent shifts in your long-term goals.
 This approach, done proactively, can lead to better decision-making and improved financial outcomes over time.

 13. They take educated risks

-Wealthy individuals typically invest in diversified, calculated opportunities, such as stocks and real estate, rather than only “safe” options like bonds.
-Plus, they diversify their portfolio with index funds or consult with an adviser for risk tolerance.
+Wealthy individuals typically invest in diversified, calculated opportunities, such as stocks and real estate, rather than limiting themselves to “safe” options such as bonds.
+They diversify their portfolio with index funds or consult with an adviser for risk tolerance.

 Falcon agrees that diversification is key.
 "Before retirement, many wealthy individuals trim concentrated positions — especially employer stock— and simplify their portfolios.
-Holding 30–60% of your net worth in one stock is risky.
+Holding 30% to 60% of your net worth in one stock is risky.
 Diversification reduces volatility and aligns the portfolio with income needs rather than growth speculation."

 Set yourself up for success

-Even if you don't have a substantial inheritance, millions in the bank, or 15,000 shares in Apple, you can still make smart money moves to set yourself up for retirement success.
+Even if you don't have a substantial inheritance, millions in the bank or 15,000 shares in Apple (worth about $4.11 million today), you can still make smart money moves to set yourself up for retirement success.

 Related Content